testing, kafka, flink, stream-processing, quality-assurance

 Testing Time Semantics and Windows

 Time is fundamental to stream processing but notoriously difficult to test.
-Most streaming applications use event time rather than processing time, with watermarks tracking progress through the event timeline.
-Windowed operations—tumbling, sliding, and session windows—depend critically on correct time handling.
+Most streaming applications use event time (the timestamp when events occurred) rather than processing time (when they're processed), with watermarks tracking progress through the event timeline.
+Watermarks are special markers that flow through the data stream, indicating that no events with timestamps earlier than the watermark should be expected, allowing the system to safely close windows and emit results.
+Windowed operations, tumbling, sliding, and session windows, depend critically on correct time handling.
+For a comprehensive explanation of watermarks, see Watermarks and Triggers in Stream Processing.

 The key to testing time-based operations is controlling time explicitly.
 Kafka Streams' TopologyTestDriver allows you to advance time manually, simulating hours of processing in milliseconds of test execution.